-Organization of a panel at the European Conference on African Studies (31 May - 3 June 2023) with Tatjana Schnellinger & Dorothy P. Agyepong.
+Organization of a panel at the European Conference on African Studies (31 May - 3 June) with Tatjana Schnellinger & Dorothy P. Agyepong.
 Topic: Multimodality in the past, present and future: Entanglements between Africa and its diasporas (panel L05).
-Paper proposals can be submitted until 9 January 2023.
-I will also be a discussant for panel Anth23 Tourism and the future - Performances, expectations and resistance.
-The call for papers for that panel also closes on 9 January.
+I will also be a discussant for panel Anth23 Tourism and the future - Performances, expectations and resistance and participate with the paper "Eudaimonic tendencies in contemporary African tourism - Searching for meaningfulness or chasing fantasies?"

-In spring 2023, my office hours will be on Mondays from 10.30-11.30.
+In spring 2023, my office hours will be on Wednesdays from 10.30-11.30.
 Please let me know via e-mail if you would like to make an appointment.

 My research is sociolinguistic and applied in nature, informed by (linguistic) anthropology and constructivism.
 My linguistic foci are varieties of English and contact languages in Africa, as well as sign languages, most notably Irish Sign Language and alternate sign languages.
 After coming to Norway, I also started researching language use in the Nordics, especially in the Norwegian cruise tourism industry, and joined the editorial board of Scandinavian Studies in Language.
 My central research interests are multilingualism, language contact, multimodality, politeness and linguistic epistemology, as well as research methodologies.